tasansga/haraka-ldap/README.md

 # haraka-ldap

-This an universal LDAP plugin for Haraka.
+This is an universal LDAP plugin for Haraka.
 It supports aliases, authentication, authorization and recipient lookup.
 Check it out on [github](https://github.com/tasansga/haraka-ldap) or [npm](https://www.npmjs.com/package/haraka-plugin-ldap).

 ## Configuration